Review of: Chime

 Chime was designed to work as a user’s primary bank.
-So they suggest customers enable direct deposit.
+So customers are encouraged to allow direct deposit.
 However, there’s no harm in using Chime as a secondary bank and using other methods of deposit.
 (See below.)

-To get the most out of Chime, you must have a smartphone that is capable of downloading the app (available on Android and iPhone).
+To get the most out of Chime, you must have a smartphone that is capable of downloading the app (available for Android and iPhone).

 Getting started is easy.
 It takes only five minutes.
 You’ll need to provide your Social Security number, birthdate, address and a secure password and have your smartphone handy to complete the signup process.

 Once you’re logged in, if you want to use direct deposit, you can print out or download the information your employer needs to direct your paychecks to Chime.